14 Chinese Festivals: Traditions, Dates & Celebrations [Guide]

 One of the main features of the Hungry Ghost Festival is the burning of joss paper, also known as ghost money.
 This is a form of currency that is believed to be used in the afterlife.
 People also perform traditional Chinese opera and other forms of entertainment to please the spirits.

-In Taiwan, people practice two main customs during this time: floating lanterns and pole-climbing competitions.
-Floating lanterns (放水燈, Fàng shuǐ dēng), inscribed with names and addresses, are set adrift on rivers or the sea to guide and inform wandering spirits, helping them find their way home.
-The pole-climbing competition (搶孤, Qiǎng gū) involves participants scaling tall bamboo structures to seize offerings, symbolizing bravery and scaring away lingering malevolent ghosts.
-These activities occur on or around the Ghost Festival, aiming to honor and appease spirits.
+In Taiwan, two main customs are practiced during the Ghost Festival: floating lanterns and pole-climbing competitions.
+Floating lanterns (放水燈, Fàng shuǐ dēng) are released into rivers or the sea with names and addresses written on them, helping wandering spirits find their way home.
+The pole-climbing competition (搶孤, Qiǎng gū) has people climbing tall bamboo poles to grab offerings, symbolizing bravery and scaring away evil spirits.
+These activities, held during the Ghost Festival, are meant to honor and calm the spirits.

 Chinese Father's Day